-Theresa Moerman Ib is a visual artist and filmmaker, born in The Netherlands, raised between England, Belgium and Denmark, and currently based in Glasgow, UK.
-She has a First Class BA (Hons) with distinction from Glasgow School of Art, where she also works as a Library Assistant and Visiting Lecturer in Fine Art Photography.
+Theresa Moerman Ib is a Dutch-born visual artist and filmmaker, raised between London and Denmark and currently based in Glasgow.
+She graduated with a BA (Hons) First Class with Distinction from Glasgow School of Art in 2012, where she also works as a Library Assistant and Visiting Lecturer.

-Theresa's 2012 Glasgow School of Art degree show was selected for the Royal Scottish Academy's New Contemporaries, where it won the Adam Bruce Thomson Award.
-She was subsequently featured in the Catlin Guide, an annual catalogue of the 40 most promising UK art school graduates.
+An award-winning selected artist for the Royal Scottish Academy's New Contemporaries 2013, she was subsequently featured in the prestigious Catlin Guide, an annual catalogue of the 40 most promising UK art school graduates.

-In 2014, she co-curated "Part Seen, Imagined Part", a Glasgow School of Art exhibition about loss and resilience.
-For the 10th edition of the Scottish Mental Health Arts Festival, she curated "Good Grief", a short film programme designed to encourage conversations about mortality.
+In 2014, she co-curated "Part Seen, Imagined Part", a Glasgow School of Art graduate exhibition about loss and resilience following the fire that devastated the institution's world-famous Mackintosh Building.
+She continued her curatorial practice with the Scottish Mental Health Arts Festival for three years, which included the selection and presentation of "Good Grief", a short film programme intended to encourage conversations about mortality.